clydedsouza/clydedsouza-web-api/portfolio/projects/2015/Bashell.md

 date: "2015-12-01"
 description: Bashell is a browser-based terminal window with a difference.
 The aim was to experiment with the basics of web development to render the feel of a true terminal window.
-Bashell, like true terminal windows, has a set of predefined commands for you to have fun with.
+Bashell, like a true terminal window, has a set of predefined commands for you to have fun with.
 hasWebsite: true
 website: https://bashell.azurewebsites.net/